Key Questions Buyers Ask When You’re Selling Your Business

 Target list generation may seem like a tactical task, but it is truly one of the most strategic elements in the entire M&A process.
 Done correctly, it drives buyer engagement, competitive tension, and ultimately a better deal outcome for the client.

 Our client often has very good insight as to who they believe are the best strategic buyers.
-They may have worked with these companies in the past or known about them over the years.
+They may have worked with these companies in the past or have known about them over the years.
 The most important thing to remember is that this process is a cooperative effort and we work closely with our clients to not only participate in adding targets or in some cases vetoing a particular target for a variety of reasons.
-Lastly we ask our clients to approve the final target list prior to going to market.
+Lastly, we ask our clients to approve the final target list prior to going to market.

 If you’re considering a sale or simply exploring your options, we’d be happy to talk.
 Our team can explain how we approach buyer research, how we ensure confidentiality, and how a smart target list can be the catalyst for a successful transaction.